zwettemaan/IDTideChart/README.md

 `TideMap.jsx` uses _JSXGetURL_ to query the APIs located at https://api.tidesandcurrents.noaa.gov/

-_JSXGetURL_ is a native ExtendScript module which embeds CURL, and it allows the script to run CURL in-process which has less overheads than using CURL by way of an external process.
+_JSXGetURL_ is a native ExtendScript module which embeds CURL, and it allows the script to use CURL in-process, which has less overheads than accessing web APIs by way of an external process.

+More info about CURL: https://curl.se/docs/manpage.html

 Before you can run the script, you need to determine which NOAA tide station you want to use.